ssvvnr/progressbar/README.md

-BrogressBar App with TypeScript and Gulp
+ProgressBar App with TypeScript and Gulp
 =================================

 An Angular2 application with Gulp as build system.